MetOffice/fab/docs/source/glossary.rst

         Fab's source code uses the term *source tree* for everything that's been analysed, and *build trees* for sub-trees extracted for each target exe.

+    Fab Workspace
+        The folder in which all Fab output is created.
+Defaults to *~/fab-workspace*, and can be overridden by the *FAB_WORKSPACE* environment variable.
+See also :class:`~fab.build_config.BuildConfig`.

+    Project Workspace
+        A folder inside the fab workspace, containing all output from (typically) a single build config.